Release Date: 2027 Estimated

-Futuristic visions of space mining have accustomed us to the fact that the extraction of raw materials from alien celestial bodies is most often talked about in the context of relatively safely located planets, moons and asteroids.
-Dubious Design studio, however, decided to approach this issue a bit differently, in its strategy game with simulation elements titled Substructure, forcing us to thoroughly explore a stray planet on a collision course with the solar system.
+Futuristic visions of space mining have accustomed us to the idea that extracting resources from foreign celestial bodies is most often discussed in the context of relatively safely located planets, moons, and asteroids.
+Dubious Design studio decided to approach this topic a bit differently when creating their strategy game with simulation elements, titled Substructure.
+The game forcing us to thoroughly explore a wandering planet on a collision course with the Solar System.

-In Substructure, we view events from a bird's eye view.
-During the gameplay, our task is to build a thriving agricultural and industrial complex on a newly discovered planet.
-Although we start the whole venture on the surface, as we progress we gain resources and technology that allow us to dig deeper and deeper, all the way to the very core of this globe.
+In Substructure events are viewed from a bird's-eye perspective.
+During the game our task is to build a thriving agricultural-industrial complex on the newly discovered planet.
+Although the entire endeavor begins on the surface, as we progress, we gain resources and technology that allow us to dig deeper, all the way to the core of this globe.

-The land here is very fertile, so green fields cover most of the planet.
-Although industrialization plays a key role here, agriculture r?also is important in terms of development, making it worthwhile to ensure a r?alance between crops and factories instead of turning the entire planet into an industrial complex.
-Another thing is that the two branches of our business overlap; for example, the crops we grow can be used to power diesel generators, while we use drones to operate megafarms.
+The local soil is very fertile, so green fields cover most of the planet.
+Although industrialization plays a key role here, agriculture is also important in the context of development, which means that instead of turning the entire planet into an industrial complex, it's worth maintaining a balance between crops and factories.
+Another point is that both branches of our activity are interlinked.
+For example, cultivated plants can be used to power combustion generators, while drones are used to operate megafarms.

-As we progress, we are creating more and more complex production chains and automating more processes (making use of programmable transport platforms, among other things).
-As a result, over time we can start digging through more layers of the planet.
-In the depths, we are finding new materials and energy sources, which we process into various products and use to expand our infrastructure.
+As we progress, we create increasingly complex production chains and automate more processes (making use of machines like programmable transport platforms).
+Over time, it allows us to start digging through the successive layers of the planet.
+In the depths, we find new materials and energy sources, which we process into various products and use to expand our infrastructure.

-It is important to remember that the deeper we drill, the more challenges await us, and thus the more advanced tools we need.
-For example, some rocks can only be mined without sunlight, selected plants can only grow underground, and certain materials become easier to extract the closer they are to the planet's core.
+It is important to remember that the deeper we drill, the greater the challenges we face, and consequently, the more advanced tools we need.
+For example, some rocks can only be extracted without sunlight, certain plants can only grow underground, and specific materials become easier to extract the closer they are to the planet's core.

-All this means that d?3 is not always the only right direction for our development.
-Sometimes before we venture deeper, it is worth stopping or even retreating to higher levels to increase the efficiency of our complex and expand the range of available opportunities.
+All of this means that deeper is not always the only right direction for our development.
+Sometimes, before venturing deeper, it is worth stopping or even retreating to higher levels to increase the efficiency of our complex and expand the range of available options.

-Substructure can be played either solo or in co-op mode over the Internet.
-Both modules are compatible with each other, so that saved game states from solo play can be used in multiplayer and vice versa.
+Substructure can be played solo or in online coop mode.
+Both modes are compatible with each other, allowing saved game states from solo play to be used in multiplayer and vice versa.

-Substructure is friendly to modifications created by fans.
-The creators give us the tools to develop our own scripts, add resources, buildings or recipes, and enrich the game with new graphics.
+Substructure is friendly to fan-made mods.
+The creators provide us with tools that allow us to develop our own scripts, add resources, buildings, or recipes, and also enrich the game with new graphics.

 Platforms: